Relive all of the amazing space events from 2018!

 Inside the clamshell "fairings" at the top of the rocket - Elon Musk's very own red Tesla roadster.

-Sending his electric sports car into space is certainly an attention-getter.
+Sending his electric sports car into space was certainly an attention-getter.
 If it wasn't his car, the "payload" for this launch would very likely be an immense block of concrete, as is customary for a test launch of a new rocket system.
 Rather than go with that "boring" option, though, Musk decided to send up something more interesting.

-NASA's Insight lander is set to launch on one of these transfer orbits in early May (see below), when the next Hohmann transfer orbit window opens up.
-A launch in January, though, will not actually reach Mars, because the Earth and Mars are not in the right positions.
+NASA's Insight lander is set to launch on one of these transfer orbits in early May (see below), when the next Hohmann transfer orbit window to Mars opens up.
+A launch in February, though, will not actually reach Mars, because the Earth and Mars are not in the right positions.
 Instead, Musk's car will simply continue to orbit the Sun, possibly coming close to Mars at some point in the future, when the timing finally works out.

 There is a monster lurking at the core of The Milky Way - a supermassive black hole, 4 million times as massive as our Sun, known as Sagittarius A*.